ytmytm/TIB-001-Cart/src/README.md

 		- 3.5 to 3.5 with progress information and **CLEAR** information about source/target disk
                   and number of remaining switches
 		- 3.5 to IMG file on 1581 or SD2IEC and back
+- utility to explain what is not right with floppy format (i.e. 5-sector FATs with 512-byte cluster instead of expected 3-sector FAT with 1024-byte clusters).

 # Build system